ShahriarAhnaf/LC-3-VM/README.md

 *How the VM works*
 The reads a bunch of 16 bit instructions and emulates the appropriate hardware instructions(opcodes) by just running them like functions.

+The vm.out file can be run with the binary instructions given as the instructions which will be eecuted in the terminal.